 Next-generation firewalls enhance network security with integrated intrusion prevention and visibility into applications and users, ay, but they also introduce new management challenges.

 Firewall management has always presented a challenge since traditional stateful firewalls get overloaded with thousands of outdated rules.
-But with
+But with next-generation firewall management, network security professionals face multiple new layers of rules and policies to maintain.

 "Firewall rules bloat has always been around, but ... with intrusion prevention and application control, the issue is just compounded," said Greg Young, research vice president with Stamford, Conn.-based Gartner Inc. "There is an opportunity to reduce complexity with next-generation firewalls, but if not implemented correctly, you can have a lot more complexity."